Askuno API.

 There are no rate limits today.
 Per-key rate limiting (requests per minute, daily credit cap) is planned for a future release.

 The credit system provides natural throttling — each call costs credits, and balances are finite.
-If you need a high-volume arrangement, contact george@atumera.com.
+If you need a high-volume arrangement, contact the Askuno team.